 The past year has changed a lot for the marketing industry.
-Countless new possibilities and technologies have been added in search, advertising, social media and e-commerce.
-This, in combination with the changed shopping behaviour of consumers, opens up endless new possibilities for local marketing.
-It also has made nationwide companies with multiple locations, see the enormous relevance of local marketing.
+Countless new possibilities and technologies have been added in search, advertising, social media, and e-commerce.
+This, in combination with the changed shopping behavior of consumers, opens up endless new possibilities for local marketing.
+It also has made nationwide companies with multiple locations see the enormous relevance of local marketing.
 We, therefore, expect 2021 to be a tipping point.
 To make sure you know what is going on, we listed 5 local marketing trends to keep an eye on for the coming year.

 1. Localised content

 A trend that we can no longer ignore in 2021.
-Content localisation is the process of adapting brand messages for specific markets, regions or locations.
+Content localization is the process of adapting brand messages for specific markets, regions, or locations.
 Using the same content for all markets or places no longer meets the demands of the local customer.
-Every multi-location brand should localise their content across all channels to ensure customers feel more personally addressed, enhancing the brand experience.
-Think of all forms of content on all possible channels: social media, email, digital, print and communication in physical stores.
+Every multi-location brand should localize its content across all channels to ensure customers feel more personally addressed, enhancing the brand experience.
+Think of all forms of content on all possible channels: social media, email, digital, print, and communication in physical stores.

 2. There will be a lot of local online shopping